Soloplan-Innovation-Lab/rag-evaluation/domain-knowledge/notebooks/business_logic/README.md

 # Business Logic

+> [!NOTE]
+> **Current state**: The knowledge graph does not provide a lot of benefits when creating formulas, thus, only relying on the vector database is enough.
+For other tasks or more complex requests, it still might be useful.
+This needs more investigation, traffic and feedback!

 This folder currently contains the domain knowledge of the business object interfaces of the ``Soloplan.CarLo.Business.dll`` assembly.
 The domain knowledge is extracted from the DocFX documentation of the assembly.

 ## Domain knowledge extraction